 Your pet’s yearly checkups should now occur every six months.
 While you’re there, learn from your vet what is normal in terms of pulse, breathing rate, and temperature so that you can check these things at home.
 Of course, you should respond to any potential problems as quickly as possible with a trip to the vet.

 The products you keep around the house may need to change as your dog ages.
 That bouncy ball may roll under a couch and gather dust as your older dog becomes less interested in playtime.
 However, a new toy for a short game of tug-of-war could be just what the doctor ordered, and a cushier bed can be exactly your dog needs to ease those arthritic joints.
+Specialized toys for senior dogs such as the Senior Kong that encourages the healthy habit of chewing can also ensure better dental health.

 The most important adjustments you can make for your senior dog, says Stregowski, are, “See your vet every six months instead of once per year for wellness exams and health screenings.
 Change to a senior dog food formula.
 Take slower, shorter walks several times a day rather than one or two long, brisk walks.
 Be patient and give lots of extra TLC.